security-force-monitor/research-handbook/source/trainings-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 The name of the program should be entered as stated from the citation.
-Future development may require this field is updated as a seperate claim to allow for standardized names of programs.
+Future development may require this field to be updated as a separate claim to allow for standardized names of programs.

 training:course:refs:assertion